Easter Traditions and Their Origins

 From the soil to the flowers, and the spring rains to the trees, come and be welcome.

 Whether you celebrate Easter or not, Easter traditions are familiar to many people as signs of springtime.
-Their roles in ancient paganism do not diminish their place in modern Christianity; it strengthens them as symbols of the reborn, renewed earth and the return of life to the world.
+Their roles in ancient paganism do not diminish their place in modern Christianity; it strengthen them as symbols of the reborn, renewed earth and the return of life to the world.